-This zucchini and ricotta strudel recipe is 9 years old now, and boy has the time gone.
+This zucchini and ricotta strudel recipe is 9 years old now, and boy has that time flown by.
 I used to make a variation of this using spinach leaves and tasty cheese.
 You can also use silverbeet and tasty cheese as well or add some grated carrot.
 This recipe is easier than doing the smaller parcels which take longer.
 The filo also tends to dry out when doing the smaller parcels as well.
 This can be served with vegetables or salad for a nutritious meal any time of the year.
 Another great way to sneak some extra veg to the kids too.
 Please enjoy!

 3 zucchini, grated

 Preheat oven to 180°C. Line an oven tray with baking paper.
 Put zucchini in a colander and sprinkle with salt, stir through and allow to stand for 15 minutes.

 Rinse with cold water, drain well and pat dry with paper towel.
 Transfer to a bowl.

 Add chives, egg, ricotta and crumbled feta.
 Season with pepper and beat with a wooden spoon until combined.